Student Health Services

 Florida Gulf Coast University Student Health Services is here to help you quit.
 Please let us know if you would be interested in attending a course in order to facilitate the smoking cessation process.
 These classes will be available beginning Fall 2013.
 Classes fill quickly so please call 239-590-7966 if you are interested in being a part of these Quit Smoking Now Programs.
 FREE OF CHARGE for FGCU students.
 For more information go to www.eahectobacco.com.

 Many well-intentioned people go on fad or crash diets to start the new year but by the end of January, they've fallen into their old eating habits.
 Try a more balanced approach to changing your diet by committing to reasonable goals such as cooking and eating at home more often, cutting down on processed foods and practicing portion control.

-FGCU Student Health Services offers no cost dietetic counseling through the services of a Registered Dietitian available for appointments Mondays and Tuesdays.
-Call 239-590-7966 for an appointment.
+FGCU Student Health Services offers no cost dietetic counseling through the services of a Registered Dietitian available for appointments Mondays - Call 239-590-7966 for an appointment.

 Staying healthy means moving your body---vigorously and regularly, which can be more difficult when classes begin and it's dark outside in the evenings.
 FGCU offers several fitness options by visiting their website and their many fitness activities and programs. http://www.fgcu.edu/CampusRec/index.html

 Drinking eight, 8oz. glasses of water per day has all sorts of physical benefits.
 This habit can assist you in maintaining a balance of body fluids, keeping you healthy inside and out.
 Drinking this amount of water can also stave off hunger pains and helps maintain digestive health.
 To stay hydrated, water is the best, but juices, tea, and milk and even coffee are good alternatives.
 Stay away from alcohol which can actually contribute to dehydration.